Asmendeus/iMPSForClassicalModels.jl/docs/Review.md

 ## 2. iMPS with mixed canonical form

+Before this section begins, please understand a key concept: **Fixed Point is all we need**.

+In infinite tensor method, the behavior of introducing a variational boundary at infinity always corresponds to a maximum eigenvalue problem, which can be described by either a largest eigenvalue equation or a fixed point equation, the solution is usually the same for both in the cases we discuss.

+`iMPSForClassicalModels.jl` provides a simple iterator (see `SimpleIteration`) for solving fixed point equations and use `KrylovKit.ArnoldiIterator` or `KrylovKit.LanczosIterator` for solving the maximum magnitude eigenequation.

 ### What is mixed canonical form

 In the previous section, we show how the partition function of a 2D classical model can be represented as tensor network structure and introduce variational iMPS at the infinity boundary.
 Such a boundary iMPS has a uniform form, which means that every local tensor $A$ (or $n$-site unit cell $[A_1,A_2,\cdots,A_n]$) is the same.